AutodeskGames/stingray-docs/README.md

 <http://johnmacfarlane.net/pandoc/README.html#pandocs-markdown>.

 Many good text editors can give you previews of what the Markdown format will look like when transformed into HTML.
 Although the styles will be different from the styles in our final public help, a preview like this should give you a good enough idea of the structure and markup you're writing.
 (You can also run a doc build yourself to see the final format; see below.)

+As a general rule, if the GitHub preview looks good, you can be pretty sure that your content will be formatted correctly in the final build.

 ## Controlling the TOC